danielkyman/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    DOM stands for document object model and it refers to the various html components and their representation with JavaScript.

 2. What is an event?

+    An event is anything that physically occurs to the various elements within the web app when a person interacts with those elements.

 3. What is an event listener?

+    An event listener is applied to various DOM elements so that when an event occurs or when a person interacts with that specific element then a piece of code can be implemented as a result of that interaction.

 4. Why would we convert a NodeList into an Array?

+    One would convert a NodeList in to an array so that we can access certain funcionatily that we can only have while working with an array object.

 5. What is a component?

+    A component is a function that is created which can be used as a starting point to created multiple implementations of that code.
+It is used as a way to keep your code dry when implementing a piece of code multiple times.

 ### Git Set up